br-Chan/writing-break/content/4612/17_hitchhikers-guide-to-the-orrient.md

 The beginning of the Empire was of feudal war.
 It was ruled by hundreds of splintered factions, each fighting for their own honour and glory.
 The Orriental Fedual Wars went on for hundreds of years, claiming thousands of lives.
 One faction, however, implemented a new strategy that would change the tide of battle: the conscription of the youth, which previously had been seen as a great sin (as it now does again today).
 This faction, our faction, doubled the size of its armies and demolished all others.
 And though many young men and women were lost, we finally unified the island under one banner.

 The Orriental States of the Eastern Lands was born, and the first Emperor Benevelle took up the foundling throne in the year 935 After the Great War.
 His first Imperial decree was to dismantle the First Imperial Army, which was a big indicator of how he and the following emperors would rule.
-It would only be after The Orrient entered the Annihlatio Foedus, the old anti-magic pact, that the Imperial Army would return.
+It would only be after The Orrient entered the Annihilatio Foedus, the old anti-magic pact, that the Imperial Army would return.

 Our power could not be felt more than during the Durgor War.
 In the year 3010, Durgor promised to sell a portion of its land to The Orriental States for a sum of money.
 But after said payment the Kingdom refused to hand the land over, only increasing the aforementioned price.
 The Emperor Panitet gave the order to declare war on Durgor, and so battle began once more.
 Such was the brutality of the Durgorians that the Emperor was forced to bring back the conscription of youths.
 This triggered migrations of young men and women westward, and the formation of rebellious parties such as the infamous Christmas Killers.